Paragonysklepowe/Vinyards_map_app/README.md

 - Use the **Log out** button in the admin header to end your session.
 Authentication status is stored in `sessionStorage`, so closing the browser tab will also sign you out.
 - Changes are saved to `localStorage` in your browser so they persist between visits.
 Use your browser's storage tools to reset to the default dataset if needed.

+### Customizing vineyard data

+- The default dataset is defined near the top of `assets/app.js` in the `defaultVineyards` array.
+Update these entries to ship your own properties with the application bundle.
+- Edits made through the admin UI are written to `localStorage` under the key `vineyardData`.
+Clearing that key reverts the app to the static defaults bundled with the codebase.
+- To seed additional entries for first-time visitors, duplicate an object in the array and provide a unique `id`, coordinates, and optional gallery and highlight data.

+### Managing admin accounts

+- Authentication is handled by the `authorizedUsers` map in `assets/app.js`.
+Update or extend this map to distribute new credentials to authorized staff.
+- Passwords are stored in plain text for demonstration purposes.
+For a production deployment you should replace this logic with a secure, server-backed authentication flow and transport layer security.
+- `sessionStorage` tracks login status for the current tab only.
+Clearing browser session data or refreshing after logging out returns the UI to the signed-out state.

 ## Credits

 Map tiles courtesy of [OpenStreetMap](https://www.openstreetmap.org/) contributors.